 Document Management aka Playing Secretary

 First off, remember that you do not need to print every page of every book.
-I have found it very helpful to puruse the books online before I even download them to my hard drive.
+I have found it very helpful to pursue the books online before I even download them to my hard drive.
 I made different folders for each quarter or term of the school year.
-Then I keep the selection of books for each term in it's own private folder.
+Then I keep the selection of books for each term in its own private folder.

 Dealing with specific problems & a few handy tricks.

 Press CTRL and F to find things in a document or on a screen

 To copy everything on a page, click on EDIT up in the left-hand corner of the screen and click on SELECT ALL to highlight all of the text on a page.
 Use CTRL and C to copy it to the clipboard.
 This works really well for long documents or for pages that have disabled right clicking.
 Only use this for public domain documents, do not steal other people’s content with this trick.